Rishabh-1999/OrganicStore-NodeJS/README.md

 ## Pre-requisites

 - Node JS (Tested on v12.14.0)
+- MongooseDB
-- Mongoose
+- MongooseDB Compass
 - Pre-requisites or Dependencies(Below)

 ## Role

 - Admin or Root
-  - See all Product and Remove Product
+  - See all Product and Delete Product
-  - See all Users(Seller or Customer) and Remove them
+  - See all Users(Seller or Customer) and Delete them
 - Seller
-  - Ability to add New Product
+  - Ability to add New and Delete Product
   - Common Features (Change Password etc.)
 - Customer
   - See all Product available from Seller